 Getting your visa to study in the United States takes time but can be a surprisingly easy procedure.
-It is well worth the effort.
-In many countries, the number of student visas issued by the United States has grown significantly in the last year.
+Universities, colleges and schools in the United States continue to be very interested in welcoming students from all countries.

 While the application process for an international student or exchange visitor visa can be confusing, hundreds of thousands of students are able to meet the requirements for a visa each year.

-Last Year 644,204 F-1 Student visas were issued and there are currently 1.2 million students in the United States on F and M visas!
+Last Year 393,573 F-1 Student visas were issued and there are currently 1,184,735 students in the United States on F and M visas!